The E-ACT Ambassador Group is made up of people who share a great passion for our academy.

 All of these documents can be found by clicking here.

-I’m Paul Tucker and I’ve recently taken on the role of Chair of the Academy Ambassadorial Group (AAG).
+I’m Paul Tucker and I’ve recently taken on the role of E-ACT Ambassadors Chair.
 I’ve lived and worked in the local community for 17 years and all of my children have attended Shenley Academy.
 One left nearly two years ago and the other two are currently in Year 9 and 11.
 I am a Community Development Worker and Youth Worker in Weoley Castle, as well as working in schools and a university as a mentor.
 I also co-ordinate ‘Love Weoley Castle’, which seeks to get people together to make a positive difference in the community.
-It would be great to have more people involved in the AAG- feel free to contact myself or the school for more details of what it involves.
+It would be great to have more people involved as E-ACT Ambassadors – feel free to contact myself or the school for more details of what it involves.